 - Paper choice: Thick white or pearlized cardstock looks luxe, or mix in vellum for transparency.

-- Assembly: Thread with invisible nylon or thin white thread; create vertical strands or a garland.
+- Assembly: Thread with invisible nylon or thin white thread, then create vertical strands or a garland.

 - Placement: Drape across a window, entryway, or along the mantle for soft, floating movement.